 Parking isn’t guaranteed

-Unless you’re in a building with allocated parking spots sometimes you may not be able to park close to the building.
-If you want a parking spot it’s likely you’ll pay a premium for it.
+Unless you're in a building with allocated parking spots sometimes you may not be able to park close to the building.
+If you want a parking spot it's likely you'll pay an extra cost for it.

 Strata fees and restrictions

 Living in an apartment block means being subject to rules around noise, use of communal areas, making changes to your apartment, and other matters set by the owners' corporation.
 If you're an owner you'll be liable for quarterly strata fees to pay for the upkeep and maintenance of communal areas.

 Purchasing an existing apartment or off the plan?

 Whether you go for an apartment in an older building or a new development depends entirely on your preferences.
 Older apartments tend to be cheaper but can be stuck in the 70's style-wise, while newer ones often include more communal facilities and modern features.
 If you're tossing up between the two there are a few things to consider.